 Why is CICRA needed?

-The Crohn’s in Childhood Research Association is the national registered charity committed solely to improving the lives of children and adolescents suffering from Crohn’s Disease and Ulcerative Colitis, two of the most important diseases in a group of illnesses known collectively as Inflammatory Bowel Disease (IBD)
+The Crohn’s in Childhood Research Association is the national registered charity committed solely to improving the lives of children and adolescents suffering from Crohn’s disease and Ulcerative colitis, two of the most important diseases in a group of illnesses known collectively as IBD.

-Childhood Inflammatory Bowel Disease is little known to the general public despite the fact that over the last 40 years there has been a dramatic increase in the number of children affected by this condition.
-Crohn’s Disease and Ulcerative Colitis are chronic conditions for which there is still no known cause or cure and are characterised by periods of remission and relapse.
+Childhood IBD is little known to the general public despite the fact that over the last 40 years there has been a dramatic increase in the number of children affected by this condition.
+Crohn’s disease and Ulcerative colitis are chronic conditions for which there is still no known cause or cure and are characterised by periods of remission and relapse.
 It is now estimated that there are more than 300,000 patients of all ages diagnosed with IBD across the UK and that of the newly iagnosed 25% are under 18 and 5% of those are under 5 years of age.

-Inflammatory Bowel Disease has only been seen in children since around the mid 70’s.
+IBD has only been seen in children since around the mid 70s.
 When CICRA was formed in 1978 there were very few general paediatricians in a position to diagnose or treat these children without the help of a gastroenterologist treating adults with the condition.
 CICRA’s first mission therefore was to give young doctors the opportunity to train in paediatric gastroenterology.
-In 1982 CICRA set up the first UK Paediatric Gastroenterology Laboratory in London
+In 1982 CICRA set up the first UK Paediatric Gastroenterology Laboratory in London.

 What type of research does CICRA fund?